Most of us can’t point to three streets, two subdivisions, and one park that bear our name.

 In 1890 the Willings lived on Daggett Avenue.
 Elizabeth attended Fort Worth High School two blocks away and was a member of the school’s second graduating class.
 Older sister Carrie was a teacher at ward school no. 5.
 John C. Ryan and Elizabeth Willing married soon after Elizabeth graduated from high school.
 (John and Elizabeth may have met because both her father and John C. Ryan had worked for B. C. Evans.)

-Before John C. Ryan developed Ryan Place, he developed Prospect Heights, Brooklyn Heights, and Lexington Heights.
+Before John C. Ryan developed Ryan Place, he developed Prospect Heights, Washington Heights, and Lexington Heights.
 In 1891, about the time Elizabeth was graduating from high school, Ryan was developing two of his three Heights.
 Ad is from the Fort Worth Gazette.

 Some history: The land surrounding the corner of Me, Myself, and I in Ryan Place was not always an enclave of fine homes, of course.
 A plaque at the east end of Elizabeth Boulevard says the McCoy Trail, the main feeder trail in Texas for the Chisholm Trail, passed through Ryan Place in the nineteenth century.